zama-ai/fhevm/docs/getting_started/first_smart_contract.md

-# **Start Creating Confidential Smart Contracts**
+---
+layout:
+  title:
+    visible: true
+  description:
+    visible: true
+  tableOfContents:
+    visible: true
+  outline:
+    visible: true
+  pagination:
+    visible: false
+---

+# Create a smart contract

-This document introduces the fundamentals of writing confidential smart contracts using the fhEVM (Fully Homomorphic Encryption Virtual Machine).
+This document introduces the fundamentals of writing confidential smart contracts using the fhEVM.
 You'll learn how to create contracts that can perform computations on encrypted data while maintaining data privacy.

-Welcome to your first steps in writing confidential Solidity smart contracts!
 In this guide, we'll walk through creating a basic smart contract that demonstrates core fhEVM concepts and encrypted operations.

----

-# Your first smart contract
+## Your first smart contract

 Let’s build a simple **Encrypted Counter** smart contract to demonstrate the configuration process and the use of encrypted state variables.